FreeDiscovery/FreeDiscovery/doc/user_manual/feature_weighing.rst

 where :math:`\alpha` (``norm_alpha``) is a user defined parameter, such as :math:`\alpha \in [0, 1]`.
 If ``norm_alpha=1`` the pivot cancels out and this case corresponds to regular TF-IDF normalization.

-See the example on `optimizing TF-IDF weighting scheme <../python/examples/optimize_tfidf_weighting.html>`_ for a more practical illustration.
+See the example on :ref:`optimize_tfidf_scheme_example` for a more practical illustration.

-.. topic:: References:
+.. admonition:: References

     *  C.D.
 Manning, P. Raghavan, H. Schütze.  `"Document and query weighting schemes"
        <https://nlp.stanford.edu/IR-book/html/htmledition/document-and-query-weighting-schemes-1.html>`_ , 2008.
     * A. Singhal, C. Buckley, and M. Mitra. `"Pivoted document length normalization."
       <https://ecommons.cornell.edu/bitstream/handle/1813/7217/95-1560.pdf?sequence=1>`_ 1996